Senusiyya: Beginnings: 1787–1859

-Senussi went to Mecca, where he joined Ahmad ibn Idris al-Fasi, the head of the Qadiriyya, a renowned religious fraternity.
-Senussi furthermore acquired several of his ideas while under his education from 1825-1827/28.On the death of al-Fasi, Senussi became head of one of the two branches into which the Qadiriyya divided, and in 1835 he founded his first monastery or zawiya, at Abu Qubays near Mecca.
-After being forced to leave by the Wahhabis, he returned to Libya in 1843 where in the mountains near Sidi Rafaa' (Bayda) he built the Zawiya Bayda ("White Monastery").
+Al-Sanusi went to Mecca, where he joined Ahmad ibn Idris al-Qadiri, the head of the Qadiriyya, a renowned religious fraternity.
+Al-Sanusi furthermore acquired several of his ideas while under his education from 1825-1827/28.
+On the death of ibn Idris, Al-Sanusi became head of one of the two branches into which the Qadiriyya divided, and in 1835 he founded his first monastery or Zawiya, at Abu Qubays near Mecca.
+After being forced to leave by the Wahhabis, he returned to Libya in 1843 where in the mountains near Sidi Rafaa' (Bayda) he built the Zawiya Bayda "White Monastery".
 There he was supported by the local tribes and the Sultan of Wadai and his connections extended across the Maghreb.

-The Grand Senussi did not tolerate fanaticism and forbade the use of stimulants as well as voluntary poverty.
-Lodge members were to eat and dress within the limits of Islamic law and, instead of depending on charity, were required to earn their living through work.
-He accepted neither the wholly intuitive ways described by some Sufi mystics nor the rationality of some of the orthodox ulama; rather, he attempted to achieve a middle path.
-The Bedouin tribes had shown no interest in the ecstatic practices of the Sufis that were gaining adherents in the towns, but they were attracted in great numbers to the Senussis.
-The relative austerity of the Senussi message was particularly suited to the character of the Cyrenaican Bedouins, whose way of life had not changed much in the centuries since the Arabs had first accepted the Islamic prophet Mohammad's teachings.
+The Sanusi order did not tolerate fanaticism and forbade the use of stimulants as well as voluntary poverty.
+Lodge members were to eat and dress within the limits of fiqh and, instead of depending on charity, were required to earn their living through work.

+Bedouins had shown no interest in the ecstatic practices of the Sufis that were gaining adherents in the towns, but they were attracted in great numbers to the Sanusi order.
+The relative austerity of the Sanusi message was particularly suited to the character of the Cyrenaican Bedouins.

-In 1855 Senussi moved farther from direct Ottoman surveillance to Jaghbub, a small oasis some 30 miles northwest of Siwa.
-He died in 1860, leaving two sons, Mahommed Sherif (1844–95) and Mohammed al-Mahdi, who succeeded him.
+In 1855, the Sanusi order moved farther from direct Ottoman surveillance to Jaghbub, a small oasis some 30 miles northwest of Siwa.
+He died in 1860, leaving two sons, Mohammed Sherif (1844–95) and Mohammed al-Mahdi, who succeeded him.